Pittsburgh synagogue shooter’s troubled upbringing put him at risk for severe mental illness, psychologist says - KESQ

 Bowers, 50, was found guilty in June of 63 charges against him for killing 11 worshippers and wounding six others at Pittsburgh’s Tree of Life synagogue in 2018, the deadliest ever attack on Jewish people in the United States.
 Twenty-two of those counts were capital offenses, so he is eligible for the death penalty at this second phase of the trial.

-Teachers from Bowers’ first and fourth grade classes were concerned about his emotional behavior, Porterfield testified Thursday.
-They noted his troubles socializing and that attempts at interventions were ignored or rejected by Bowers’ mother, Barbara Bolt, according to Porterfield.
+Teachers from Bowers’ first and fourth grade classes were concerned about his emotional behavior, Porterfield testified on Thursday.
+They noted his troubles socializing and that attempts at interventions were ignored or rejected by Bowers’ mother, Barbara, according to Porterfield.

 In a chaotic incidence during the eighth grade, a “crisis point” for Bowers, according Porterfield, he chased his mother with a flammable liquid and attempted to light the liquid.
 After that incident Bowers was admitted to the adult psychiatric ward at McKeesport Hospital, something that Porterfield said was “pretty unusual for a 13, just turned 13-year-old.”